 Oil of oregano (Origanum vulgare) actually comes from the wild marjoram plant and not the culinary oregano that we use to flavour spaghetti sauce.
 So picking up culinary oregano won’t work for this recipe.
 However, the active ingredient found in Oil of Oregano is the thymus, the essential oil that is also found in thyme (Thymus vulgaris).
 If you wanted to substitute your own garden herbs in this recipe you could use wild marjoram or thyme leaves, ground to a fine powder in your herb grinder.
 Use 2 tbsp to take the place of the 5 droppers full of Oil of Oregano that the recipe calls for.

 Oil of oregano leaves a burning sensation on the tongue and in the throat when taken as a supplement.
 By combining the oil in the capsules, this burning sensation is avoided.

-Turmeric (Curcuma longa) is a plant similiar to ginger.
+Turmeric (Cuma longa) is a plant similar to ginger.
 The root is used in flavouring cooking and in herbal medicine.
 It has a reputation for lowering blood pressure, lowering cholesterol, and strengthening the immune system.
 It is warming and increases circulation to the hands and feet.
 It is a powerful antioxidant, and useful for purifying the body of toxins, bacteria, viruses, and fungal infections.
-It scavenges the hydroxol free-radical and supports the immune system.
+It scavenges the hydroxyl free-radical and supports the immune system.